StueyMC/Visualizations/Examples/CustomVizReact/UserGuide.md

 ## Description

 Tabulator DataGrid is an accessible component that allows you to display and interact with Tabulator data in your web application.
-It provides a wide range of features and configuration options to customise the beahviour and appearance of the grid.
+It provides a wide range of features and configuration options to customise the behaviour and appearance of the grid.

 [Table of Contents](#table-of-contents)